How to make turmeric paste to stir in your Golden Milk or Golden Tea. This an easy recipe for a golden paste that keeps well in the fridge.

 - 3 teaspoons coconut oil

-- 1 cup milk of your choice (coconut, almond, dairy etc)
+- 1 cup milk of your choice 8.5 fl. oz/ 250 ml coconut, almond, dairy, etc

-- 1 heaped teaspoon turmeric paste
+- 1 teaspoon turmeric paste

-- Whisk in 1 heaped teaspoon of the turmeric paste and the honey or another sweetener of your choice.
+- Whisk in 1 teaspoon of the turmeric paste and the honey or another sweetener of your choice.
 Serve immediately.